• Recipes Index

 2. While waiting for water to boil and pasta to cook, add olive oil and butter to a large sauté pan.
 (You want the pan to be large enough that you will be able to add the pasta once it finishes cooking.)

-3. Once butter has melted, add garlic, dried parsley, salt and pepper.
+3. Once butter has melted, add garlic, dried parsley, salt, and pepper.
 Sauté, stirring constantly, until it starts to turn golden brown.
-Do not over cook the garlic.
+Do not overcook the garlic.
 Once it starts to turn a light brown or golden, remove from heat.

-4. Once pasta is done, drain and quickly add it to the garlic, olive oil, butter mixture.
+4. Once pasta is done, drain and quickly add it to the garlic, olive oil, and butter mixture.
 Toss until evenly coated.

 6. Salt to taste if needed and serve immediately.
 I like to reserve a spoonful of the sautéed garlic to put in the center of the serving dish with a little more Parmesan cheese...as pictured.